grantmcdermott/covote/README.md

 <!-- badges: end -->

-The *Washington Post* published an article by Philip Bump on June 17, titled [“Coronavirus has come to Trump country”](https://www.washingtonpost.com/politics/2020/06/17/coronavirus-has-come-trump-country/).
+The *Washington Post* published an article on June 17, 2020, titled [“Coronavirus has come to Trump country”](https://www.washingtonpost.com/politics/2020/06/17/coronavirus-has-come-trump-country/).
 The article included a striking figure showing daily COVID-19 cases over time, aggregated by 2016 election results (i.e. whether a county or state voted for Donald Trump or Hillary Clinton).

 The short script below provides R code for reproducing this figure with up-to-date data.
-The script was run on **2020-07-10**, but it will automatically pull in the most recent data whenever you run it.
+The script was run on **2020-07-13**, but it will automatically pull in the most recent data whenever you run it.

 ``` r